platformsh/template-builder/templates/microprofile-thorntail/files/README.md

-# Thorntail MicroProfile Maven template for Platform.sh
+# Thorntail Maven template for Platform.sh

 This project provides a starter kit for Thorntail MicroProfile projects hosted on [Platform.sh](http://platform.sh).